Lucc24/Lucc33s-bookmarklets/README.md

 adblocker may get rid of embed games and such

-you can only barrel roll once, you have to refresh the pagfe to do it again
+you can only barrel roll once, you have to refresh the page to do it again

 car axle client is goated